Home > Analyses > Technology > DocuSign, Inc.

 score analysis

-DocuSign shows a very favorable discounted cash flow score of 5 and favorable returns with scores of 4 for both equity and assets.
-Its debt-to-equity ratio is moderate at 3, while valuation metrics such as price-to-earnings and price-to-book scores are very unfavorable at 1 each, indicating potential market pricing concerns.
+DocuSign shows very favorable discounted cash flow and favorable returns on equity and assets.
+Its debt-to-equity score is moderate.
+However, valuation metrics are weak, with unfavorable price-to-earnings and very unfavorable price-to-book scores.

 Analysis of the company’s bankruptcy risk

-DocuSign’s Altman Z-Score places it comfortably in the safe zone, suggesting a low risk of bankruptcy and financial distress:
+DocuSign’s Altman Z-Score places it in the grey zone, indicating a moderate risk of bankruptcy:

 altman z score analysis